colinta/SublimeFileDiffs/README.md

 The rest of the commands are not bound by default:

 `file_diff_clipboard`: Shows the diff of the current file or selection(s) and the clipboard (the clipboard is considered the "new" file unless `reverse` is True)

+`file_diff_selections`: Shows the diff of the first and second selected regions.
+The file_diff_menu command checks for exactly two regions selected, otherwise it doesn't display this command.

 `file_diff_saved`: Shows the diff of the current file or selection(s) and the saved file.